geo_tools API

 • average (Optional[Any]) – (bool) When true, all pts of a source grid falling within a destination grid pt will be averaged.
 Usefull to display/interpolate hi resolution data to a coarser grid.
 Weighted averages can be obtained by providing weights to the project_data method.

-• smooth_radius (Optional[Any]) – Boxcar averaging with a circular area of a given radius.
+• smooth_radius (Optional[Any]) – Boxcar averaging with a circular area of a given radius given in kilometer.
 This option allows to perform smoothing at the same time as interpolation.
 For each point in the destination grid, all source data points within a radius given by smooth_radius will be averaged together.

 • min_hits (Optional[Any]) – For use in conjunction with average or smooth_radius.
 This keyword specifies the minimum number of data points for an average to be considered valid.